 - Family therapy program

-At Serenity House Detox in Houston, we help you establish a foundation for ongoing addiction treatment.
+At Serenity House Detox Houston, we help you establish a foundation for ongoing addiction treatment.
 Through our evidence-based and holistic approach, you learn how to rebuild your life.
-Whether you have an addiction to cocaine, heroin, alcohol or opioids, we believe that you can overcome the disease of addiction.
+Whether you have an addiction to cocaine, heroin, alcohol, or opioids, we believe that you can overcome the disease of addiction.

 Don’t let any drugs lead your life to ruin.
 Learn more about how a yoga therapy program can complement your recovery.
-Call 866.516.8356 to take your first step toward sobriety with the help of Serenity House Detox.
+Call 866.516.8356 to take your first step toward sobriety with the help of Serenity House Detox Houston.